xieguigang/mzkit/README.md

 if you want to removes mzkit from your computer system, then you could follow this instruction for uninstall:

-1. Open the control panel of your windows system, and then click of the like ``Uninstall a program``
+1. Open the control panel of your windows system, and then click of the link ``Uninstall a program``

 ![](docs/manual/control_panel.PNG)